openstack/governance/reference/tags/assert_follows-standard-deprecation.rst

    A feature deprecated in March 2016 should still appear in the Mitaka release and stable/mitaka stable branch, and cannot be removed before June 2016.
+   Features included in an intermediate release but not a coordinated release may be deprecated in the next release of any type and must stay in place at least 3 months after being deprecated before being removed in a release of any type.

 Note that this delay is a required minimum.
 For significant features, it is recommended that the deprecated feature appears at least in the next *two*